lukaszflorczak/vue-agile/README.md

 ## Styles

-**The component doesn't have styles for the appearance of the navigation elements** (like dots color and shape, arrows position, etc.).
+**The component is delivered without styles for the appearance of the navigation elements** (like dots color and shape, arrows position, etc.).
 I think most people use their own styles and default styles are completely redundant.
 If you want, feel free to use styles from [CodePen demos](https://codepen.io/collection/AdRzJW/).

 ## Usage
 ```js